-Tier 1 Visa Category Changes Replace Entrepreneur Visa with Start-up and Innovator
+Tier 1 Entrepreneur and Graduate Entrepreneur visas has been replaced with Start-up and Innovator visas

 The Tier 1 Visa category is undergoing significant changes starting this April 2019 as per the statement of changes to the Immigration Rules published on 7 March 2019.

 The statement published by the Home Office and UK Visas and Immigration (UKVI) has laid out the changes and confirmed that the proposed changes will come in effect starting 29 March 2019.